simplicateca/craft4-matrix-conditionals/README.md

 ## All Configuration Options

-Conditional rules and actions are set in a simple JSON object at the top of the twig file organized like this:
+Conditional rules and actions are set in a simple JSON object at the top of the twig file.

+For each field you want to monitor requires a condition definition that looks something like this:

-    'matrixHandle.blockType.fieldHandle' : {
+    'matrixHandle.blockType.fieldHandle': {
         'valueToEvaluate' : {
             showOnEqual   : ['fieldHandles', 'toMakeVisible', 'whenValueMatches'],
             showOnUnequal : ['fieldHandles', 'toMakeVisible', 'whenValueDoesNotMatch'],
             hideOnEqual   : ['fieldHandles', 'toHide', 'whenValueMatches'],
             hideOnUnequal : ['fieldHandles', 'toHide', 'whenValueDoesNotMatch']
-        }
-    }
+        },

+        'secondValueToEvaluate': { ... },
+        // etc
+    },

+    'matrixHandle.blockType.otherFieldHandle': { ... },
+    // etc

 You can have multiple versions of this file if you have multiple matrix fields, but if your rules aren't overly complicated one file can serve multiple matrix fields at the same time.